-- The final round: the physical hackathon.
-10 teams will have all received equal training in the second round, but only one will win.
+- The final hackathon.
+5 teams will have all received equal training in the second round, but only one will win.
 Secondary school students aged 15-19 will compete in teams to solve a ‘local challenge’ selected from proposals submitted ahead of the first round.

 Your team is not guaranteed a place in the second round even if you successfully solve the challenge.
 Remember you are in competition with the other teams and the jury will take your method, use of time and quality of the prototype into consideration to select the successful candidates!

-The 10 finalist teams will meet face-to-face in a 12-hour hackathon on X (which will take place online if the public health situation does not allow for a physical meet-up).
+The 5 finalist teams will meet in a 12-hour hackathon which will take place online.
 Here teams will compete to be the nation’s best young hackers and get the chance to win prizes such as cool IT equipment as well as further coaching and mentoring of their ideas.

 Each national winner will face-off in a European clash of titans where each winning team will pitch their solution to a European jury during the official EU Code Week 9-24 October 2021.
 The European champion will, besides the glory, win additional IT equipment.